DevExpress-Examples/winforms-grid-create-configure-sql-data-source/Readme.md

 #  WinForms Data Grid - Configure the SQL Data Source and bind it to the grid

-This example demonstrates how:
+This example demonstrates how to:

-* Crete and configure the SqlDataSource component
+* Create and configure the SqlDataSource component

   ```csharp
   private static SqlDataSource InitData() {